 They also include random “power-metal” photos throughout, some in color but most in black n’ white/cheap newsprint-style paper.
 So needless to say, these pages are almost turning yellow and tear very easily and the color pages (which were reserved for ads and a few special features) are few and far between.

 Back to the pics, page 13 includes the “power metal” band SKID ROW and includes the text:

 “SKID ROW may not exactly play Power Metal, but they may be one of the hardest rocking bands to reach the top of the charts.”

 I agree, but why even include them in the 1st place?!
 It seems that maybe my letter that I sent in (see below) is perhaps “sinking-in” a bit around the offices?

 Lastly, their “Faces of Death” photo section included:

 THE BROKEN HOMES with the caption “They look like poseurs to us”!
 German rockers BONFIRE have a new LP coming our way—ain’t we lucky”.

 Here is the funny letter that I sent them in 1989 that they actually published in their MAIL BAG section!
 It starts on scan two below.

 Wow, I feel a lot better now that I got that off my chest!
 At least they had the balls to print it.

-*Please remember to subscribe (via RSS or email below) and or pass along the DEMOLISH blog posts to your peeps if you digg?
+*Please remember to subscribe to our posts (via RSS or email) and or pass along the DEMOLISH goodies to your peeps if you digg?